Lincoln High School is proud to be part of Gahanna-Jefferson Public Schools!

 Outstanding Programs & Features

 The school enjoys award-winning traditions in music, journalism (newspaper and yearbook), speech/theatre, television and marketing education programs.
 Students have won many national awards and competitions in these areas.
-The high school’s DECA Marketing program was ranked first in the nation in 2011—their 12th straight year in a row as one of the top 10 chapters at the international conference.
+The high school’s DECA Marketing program has been consistently ranked high —celebrating their 15th straight year in a row as one of the top 10 chapters at the international conference.

 For more information about our school or to arrange a tour, please contact the school office at (614) 478-5500 during regular school hours.